VOLTTRON/volttron/docs/source/core_services/messagebus_refactor/RabbitMQ-Refactor-VOLTTRON.rst

 * Disconnects from the broker when the platform shuts down.

-When any agent is installed and started, the Agent Core chedks for the type of message bus used.
+When any agent is installed and started, the Agent Core checks for the type of message bus used.
 If it is RabbitMQ message bus then

 * It creates a RabbitMQ user for the agent.